List environments

 # Get environment details

-kubiya environment get <environment-id>
+kubiya environment get < environment-i d >

 # Create environment